Simple modules over finite quantum groups and their Drinfel'd doubles: Simple modules over Drinfel'd doubles

 A close look at our arguments above, combined with some additional remarks below, will show: \emph{The finite-dimensional Hopf algebra $H$ given by Proposition \ref{prop:def_of_H} and its Drinfel'd double $D(H)$ discussed in the present section fit in with the situation above.} For this we regard $L$ as non-positively graded, changing the signs of degrees.
 In addition we regard $L^*$ and $R^*$ as non-negatively and non-positively graded, respectively, so that the relevant pairings preserves the grading, with $\k$ trivially graded, $\k=\k(0)$.

 Indeed, as is seen from \eqref{eq:wv}, $H$ is a $\mathbb{Z}$-graded Hopf algebra, and so $H^*$ is as well.
 Now, the desired result for $H$ is easy to see.
 One sees from \eqref{eq:formula1} that $D(H)$ is a $\mathbb{Z}$-graded Hopf algebra.
-To see the desired result for $D(H)$, it suffices to add to the paragraph containing \eqref{eq:AB} the following fact which is seen from \eqref{eq:ha} and an analogous formula: $L^*R\, (=L^*\ot R)$ (resp., $LR^*\, (=L\ot R^*)$) is a non-negatively (resp., non-positively) graded subalgebra of $D(H)$.
-(To make the situation completely fit in with the above one we have to change the signs of degrees or to exchange the positions of $L^*R$ and $LR^*$.
+To see the desired result for $D(H)$, it suffices to add to the paragraph containing \eqref{eq:AB} the following immediate consequence of Proposition \ref{prop:permutableD} (iii), (iv): $L^*R\, (=L^*\ot R)$ (resp., $LR^*\, (=L\ot R^*)$) is a non-negatively (resp., non-positively) graded subalgebra of $D(H)$.
+(To make the situation completely fit in with the above one we have to change the signs of degrees.
 But this is inessential.)
 With this having seen, Proposition \ref{prop:ideal} turns to be obvious.

 Bellamy and Thiel \cite{BT} list seven classes of finite-dimensional $\mathbb{Z}$-graded algebras with triangular decomposition, to which their own highest weight theory can apply.
 It includes the class of Lusztig's quantum Frobenius Kernels.
 Our contribution is to have widened the last class to those $H$ as above, and to have added $D(H)$ to their list. \end{rem}